icecube/icetray-public/docs/general/complete_testing_guide.rst

 Running the Tests
 -----------------
-To run the tests as they would be run on the build bots use **ctest**.
+To run the tests as they would be run on the build bots use :command:`ctest`.

-* Only run the tests for your project. 'ctest -R <project_name>'
+* Only run the tests for your project. :command:`ctest -R <project_name>`
 * Note that this needs to be run from your build directory.
-* Note that you need to be in the env shell (run env-shell.sh) for both C++ and Python tests
+* Note that you need to be in the env shell (run :command:`env-shell.sh`) for both C++ and Python tests

 Make sure to check the `buildbots <http://builds.icecube.wisc.edu/>`_ and verify you didn't break anything on another platform.